Retronasal smell: Orbitofrontal cortex

 The orbitofrontal cortex (OFC) is the final destination of the odor information and is where conscious smell perception arises.
 Smell information enters directly after passing through the olfactory cortex, which marks the distinction from other sensory information that first pass through the thalamus.
 The OFC is located dorsal to the prefrontal cortex, allowing smell information direct input to the prefrontal cortex, or the major decision-making area of the brain.
-There are only three types of neurons that smell molecules pass before arriving at the OFC: the olfactory receptor cells in the olfactory epithelium, mitral cells, and olfactory pyramidal neurons.
+There are three sets of neurons that process smell information before it reaches the OFC: the olfactory receptor cells in the olfactory epithelium, mitral cells, and olfactory pyramidal neurons.

 At the level of the OFC, associations with other brain areas are made, including input from the mouth (somatosensation), emotional input (amygdala), visual information, and evaluative information (prefrontal cortex).
 The OFC is responsible for selective odor tuning, fusing of sensory domains, and hedonic evaluations of smells.

 At-home evidence of the role smell plays in flavor

 The experience of eating favored foods with a cold often disappoints.
 This is because congestion blocks nasal passageways through which air and flavor molecules enter and exit, thus temporarily reducing retronasal smell capacity.

 Another way to isolate the sense of retronasal smell is to use the “nose pinch test.”
 When eating while pinching the nostrils closed, the flavor of food appears to dissipate, namely because the pathway for air exiting the nose that creates the flavor image is blocked.

+Some commercial products rely on retronasal smell, such as a water bottle whose scented pods create the illusion of flavor when drinking plain water.

+Significance and Application

+As the exact processes are not yet fully understood and could be used for further development of food, retronasal perception is of particular importance for science and industry.
+A first theoretical application in a product was provided by the US startup The Right Cup, which developed a drinking cup with a scented silicone ring up until 2017, which was supposed to enable both retronasal and orthonasal aroma perception.
+The scent of the silicone ring was intended to give pure water a lemonade-like fruit flavor.
+In practice, however, it is primarily the orthonasal perception that plays a role in the product, so that the comments of the very successful crowdfunding campaign were predominantly negative.
+Since 2017, the startup air up GmbH, a spin-off of the Technical University of Munich, has been working on a drinking bottle that aromatizes water via retronasal aroma perception.
+The first steps was conducted under the project titel "JOYCE" and sponsored with European public grants.
+In air ups system, water is conducted into the mouth together with volatile aroma substances in the gas phase, where they separate from the water and are perceived retronasally.